elsayedghoonaim/Email-spam-Classifier/README.md

-Sure, here's a sample README file for this email spam classification project:

 # Email Spam Classification

 This project aims to build a machine learning model to classify emails as either "ham" (legitimate) or "spam".
 We explore two different approaches: a Naive Bayes classifier and a Long Short-Term Memory (LSTM) neural network.